markbeep/vvzapi/README.md

 ## Semester Status

 The goal is to scrape every semester to have a full history of all courses.
 Want to help out?
 Check out the [scrape locally](#scrape-locally) section and get in contact with me over Discord `@sprutz`.
+The scraper automatically caches HTML files so that every request only has to ever be executed once.
+The HTML and error files are all I'm currently interested in.

+- [x] `2026S`
 - [x] `2025W`
 - [x] `2025S`
 - [x] `2024W`